Paolo Posi (1708 - 1776) was a prominent architect in XVIIIth century Rome, however

 The Lion and the Mountain

-of arms of Alexander VII over the organ in S. Maria del Popolo,
+the organ in S. Maria del Popolo,

 with oak branches and leaves coming out the pipes) and the experience gained by Posi in designing ephemeral machines.

 In the lower part of the monument a lion (Odescalchi) is climbing a mountain (Chigi); to the right of the mountain one can see an incense burner (Odescalchi) and even the twists of the smoke.

 The inscription is supported by a bronze oak (Chigi).
 Most likely the Chigi themselves influenced Posi in using different materials and colours as a reminder of Alexander VII's tomb by Bernini.